EliAndrewC/l7r/setting/budgets.md

 | Provincial servants and supplies | ~30 |  |
 | **Total mandatory** |  | **~33,030** |

-Math note: the 6 county magistrates pass up ~30,000 koku, the provincial city's own tax base contributes ~6,200, and the Yasuki Taka tariff system at the provincial city gates contributes ~6,800 (Hida-vassal 13% effective rate × ~52,000 koku of imported goods) - bringing total throughput to ~43,000.
+Math note: the 6 county magistrates pass up ~30,000 koku, the provincial city's own tax base contributes ~6,200, and tariffs at the provincial city gates contribute ~6,800 (Hida-vassal 13% effective rate × ~52,000 koku of imported goods) - bringing total throughput to ~43,000.
 Of this, ~23,500 goes up to Daimyo Isao (composed of ~16,200 land-tax kick-up plus the full ~6,800 tariff passthrough plus ~500 in samurai-stipend savings passed up; the kick-up structure on tariffs is handled at Isao's tier, not Asuka's, since the family/clan/Imperial layers are paid out at the domain level rather than retained at any provincial level); ~4,500 funds the broader samurai cohort's compensation (stipends + food + equipment for ~225 working samurai serving in-province); ~5,000 funds the six provincial ministries' overhead budgets; ~30 covers minor servants and supplies.
 Asuka is left with **~10,000 koku of discretionary income** - the canonical "tax-farming cut" that defines the post's value, parallel to a county magistrate's ~1,000-koku cut.
 All of Asuka's personal household operations, manor, retinue hospitality, festival and almsgiving obligations, lineage tithe, savings, and truly-personal spending come out of this ~10,000 plus her gift income, broken down further below.

 A structural note: the ~23,500 tax obligation is meaningfully less than the ~30,000 sum of the 6 county magistrates' tributes.
 The governor receives ALL provincial revenue (county tribute, the provincial city's direct tax base, and the city-gate tariffs) and decides what funds provincial operations, what they keep, and what flows up.
 Of the ~13,000 the governor effectively retains from county money beyond the daimyo's share, most goes to funding the provincial samurai cohort (~4,500 in stipends and allowances) and the six provincial ministries' overhead budgets (~5,000) - both of which have no equivalent at the county tier, where the magistrate IS the institution.